-AFP (alpha-fetoprotein) concentration is raised in most patients with cancer of the liver, some patients with cancer of the testis and occasionally in other cancers.
-It is also increased in chronic hepatitis and cirrhosis of the liver, conditions which can go on to develop liver cancer.
+AFP (alpha-fetoprotein) concentration, which is raised in most patients with cancer of the liver, some patients with cancer of the testis and occasionally in other cancers.
+It is also increased in chronic hepatitis and cirrhosis of the liver, both of which increase the risk of developing liver cancer.
 Patients with cirrhosis may be monitored for a further increase in AFP as an indication for an ultrasound, CT or MRI scan to detect the development of liver cancer.

-CA 125 (cancer antigen 125) is raised in plasma in about 80% of women with ovarian cancer but can also be raised in pregnancy, during menstruation, endometriosis and pelvic inflammatory disease.
-It can help with the diagnosis of ovarian cancer: Raised CA 125 concentrations in women with suggestive symptoms are an indication for ultrasound examination of the abdomen and pelvis.
+CA 125 (cancer antigen 125), which is raised in the plasma of about 80% of women with ovarian cancer but can also be raised in pregnancy, during menstruation, endometriosis and pelvic inflammatory disease.
+It can help with the diagnosis of ovarian cancer: raised CA 125 concentrations in women with suggestive symptoms are an indication for ultrasound examination of the abdomen and pelvis.

-Calcitonin is raised in plasma in medullary cancer of the thyroid gland and usually in its non-cancerous precursor, C-cell hyperplasia.
+Calcitonin, which is raised in the plasma of patients with medullary cancer of the thyroid gland and usually also with its non-cancerous precursor, C-cell hyperplasia.
 Concentrations may also occasionally be raised with lung, breast and pancreatic cancers, insulinomas and leukaemias.
 Raised concentrations support the diagnosis in patients with suspected thyroid cancer and are an indication for ultrasound or CT scans and confirmation by thyroid biopsy.

-CgA (chromogranin A) is raised in plasma in benign and malignant tumours of the neuroendocrine system such as carcinoid tumour and phaeochromocytoma.
+CgA (chromogranin A), which is raised in the plasma of patients with benign and malignant tumours of the neuroendocrine system such as carcinoid tumour and phaeochromocytoma.
 In a patient with characteristic symptoms, a raised concentration indicates the presence of a tumour but not its type or location.
 CgA concentrations may be raised in liver disease, inflammatory bowel disease and renal disease, but patients with these conditions do not have characteristic neuroendocrine symptoms.

-Monoclonal immunoglobulins are not normally present in plasma or urine.
-In multiple myeloma and Waldenström’s macroglobulinaemia a single plasma cell becomes malignant and its clone of daughter cells secretes immunoglobulin (antibody) of a single chemical structure.
+Monoclonal immunoglobulins, which are not normally present in plasma or urine.
+In multiple myeloma and Waldenström’s macroglobulinaemia a single plasma cell becomes malignant and its daughter cells (which are exact copies of 'clones') secretes immunoglobulin (a type of protein also known as antibodies) of a single chemical structure.
 This marker is recognised by serum protein electrophoresis as a single band.
-Sometimes the smaller light chain part of the immunoglobulin is produced in excess and is detected in the urine as Bence Jones protein.
+Sometimes the smaller light chain part of the immunoglobulin is produced in excess and is detected in the urine as Bence-Jones protein.

-PSA (prostate-specific antigen) is often raised in plasma in prostate cancer, but is also raised in BPH, a benign increase in size (hypertrophy) of the gland, and in gland inflammation (prostatitis).
+PSA (prostate-specific antigen), which is often raised in the plasma of patient with prostate cancer, but is also raised in BPH, a benign increase in size (hypertrophy) of the gland, and in gland inflammation (prostatitis).
 Diagnosis requires prostate ultrasound and biopsy.